tulasiram58827/deepform/README.md

 ##### 2012 Training PDFs

-The original PDFs from the Free the Files Project are available on DocumentCloud or in this [folder](https://drive.google.com/drive/folders/1bsV4A-8A9B7KZkzdbsBnCGKLMZftV2fQ?usp=sharing).
+90% of the original PDFs from the Free the Files Project are available on DocumentCloud and can be recovered by running 'curl' on url = 'https://documentcloud.org/documents/' + slug + '.pdf'.
+These PDFs can also be found in [this folder](https://drive.google.com/drive/folders/1bsV4A-8A9B7KZkzdbsBnCGKLMZftV2fQ?usp=sharing).

 ##### 2014 Training PDFs